xvik/gradle-use-python-plugin/README.md

 module versions (e.g. `pip install click 6.6` when click 6.7 is installed will do nothing).
 Maybe there are other differences, so it's highly recommended to upgrade pip with `pip3 install -U pip`.

+If you need to switch python versions often, you can use [pyenv](https://github.com/pyenv/pyenv): see [this article](https://www.liquidweb.com/kb/how-to-install-pyenv-on-ubuntu-18-04/) for ubuntu installation guide.
+But pay attention to PATH: plugin may not "see" pyenv due to [different PATH](#python-location) (when not launched from shell).

 #### Automatic pip upgrade

 As described above, there are different ways of pip installation in linux and, more important,